iviviano/Algorithms/Grading/HW5.md

 Parsing notes:
 - You did the same thing in testing errors for `parse`.
 Again, since you forgot the procedure, calling the arguments raised an exception.
 Here however, one of your tests was actually wrong, since `(parse 'a)` works just fine.
+- Other than the issues with error testing, your `parse` tests are excellent!
+I love that you tested the identity, structure, and accessed the value of the parse tree

 Interpreting notes:
 -